dariba-smelting-complex-banner-image

 Key Facts

-• India Technology : Roast Leach Electro-winning, SKS
+• Technology : Roast Leach Electro-winning Technology, SKS Smelt Reduction Electro-Refining

 • Products : Special High Grade (HG) zinc, lead